 ACTRA appreciates the opportunity to share our concerns about some of the proposed changes in the Bill and the impact they will have on our industry and on Canadian performers.
-We sincerely hope the government will take our amendments under serious consideration.
-We would be pleased to answer any questions or provide additional information about our position.
+We sincerely hope Members of the Standing Committee on Canadian Heritage will take our amendments under serious consideration.
+We must stress the importance of amending the proposed Bill in its current form so it can be implemented as soon as possible.
+We would be pleased to answer any questions the Standing Committee Members may have about this submission.